equinor/radix-platform/public-site/site/guides/external-alias/index.md

 toc: true
 ---

-It is possible to make an application available on a custom domain via a setting in `radixconfig.yaml`, provided you register the domain and bring the corresponding TLS certificate into Radix.
+It is possible to make an application available on a custom DNS via a setting in `radixconfig.yaml`, provided you register the DNS alias and bring the corresponding TLS certificate into Radix.

 You must register and make your domain name an alias of the [public name](../../docs/topic-domain-names/#public-name) of a component in your app.
 (Don't point an external alias at a canonical name.)

 The process for setting up the alias depends on the service used to register and manage the domain name.
-This guide assumes registration of a `*.equinor.com` subdomain, but you should be able to adapt the instructions to a third-party provider.
+This guide assumes registration of a `*.equinor.com` alias, but you should be able to adapt the instructions to a third-party provider.

-# Acquire an Equinor subdomain alias
+# Acquire an Equinor alias

 Request a DNS alias in the [Services@Equinor](https://equinor.service-now.com) portal (service: "IT infrastructure operational tasks").
 Specify which [public name](../../docs/topic-domain-names/#public-name) the alias should point to.
 An example request: